greg0rygreg/greg0rygreg/README.md

 # greg
-i'm some dude
+I'm some dude

-# i like encoding
+# I like coding in C

 some of my friends call me gregory

 # my projects' updates are fueled by YOUR suggestions

-i inherit Terry A. Davis
+I inherit Terry A. Davis

+# butter?
+I hardly know her!

+I also like TF2